This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Hide or show columns or see information for a column.

-Access reports associated with the data post.
+Access reports that depend on the data post.

 Change the settings for updating the data post.
 See Update Data.